June 10, 2019

 Because of containerization, cloud-native apps support multiple programming languages.
 This makes it easier to find developers that have the right expertise for your development projects.
 Containers also make it easier to implement a microservice architecture, which simplifies code resilience, scalability, maintenance, and reuse.

 Whatever the reason, you don’t have to give up on the advantages of cloud-native development just because you’ve decided to stay away from the public cloud.
-You can implement a complete stack of cloud technologies, including containers, in your private datacenter and gain all the benefits of cloud-native app development.
+You can implement a complete stack of cloud technologies, including containers, in your private data centre and gain all the benefits of cloud-native app development.
 In this way, you can prepare yourself for a quick shift to the cloud, should you ever decide to make the move later on.

 There are several private cloud solutions on the market today, but IBM Cloud Private is an ideal option, especially if you use IBM technologies in your organization.
 With a range of containerized versions of IBM software, IBM Cloud Private simplifies the adoption of cloud-native development for your existing IBM investments.